kadlecovak/buffer-overflow/README.md

 Another possibility is to overwrite the return address with a pointer to shellcode stored later in memory.

 We chose for the first option, writing the shellcode directly into the start of the buffer.
-Once we control EIP, we need to point it to our malicious code.
-By putting our shellcode right at the start of the buffer, we know its exact, predictable memory address (0019FEF8).
+Once we control `EIP`, we need to point it to our malicious code.
+By putting our shellcode right at the start of the buffer, we know its exact, predictable memory address (`0019FEF8`).

 # 4. Encoding the Return Address